kay01-kwon/Param_optimization_code/README.md

 `mkdir build`

-2. Navigate to build directory.
+2. Navigate to the build directory.

 `cd build`